matplotlib/matplotlib/doc/api/api_changes.rst

 The call signature of :meth:`~matplotlib.dates.MicrosecondLocator.__call__` has changed from `__call__(self, *args, **kwargs)` to `__call__(self)`.
-This is consistent with the super class :class:`~matplotlib.ticker.Locator` and also all the other Locators derived from this super class.
+This is consistent with the superclass :class:`~matplotlib.ticker.Locator` and also all the other Locators derived from this superclass.

 No `ValueError` for the MicrosecondLocator and YearLocator